 - (a) Detached, single-family dwellings shall comply with R-1 district requirements.
 Other authorized residential dwellings shall comply with R-3 district requirements. - (b) Outdoor operations, display or storage are prohibited, except that - (1) Plants for sale may be kept within portions of the side or rear yards that are screened by an opaque wall or fence that is at least six (6) feet in height. - (2) Outdoor seating, event and dining areas shall comply with the standards in Sec.
 58-302(a). - (c) Residential dwellings that are part of a mixed-use structure or development may be allowed subject to the following conditions: - (1) Compliance with building and fire safety codes; - (2) Provision of a separate entrance for residents; and - (3) Provision of at least one on-site parking space per dwelling unit and provision of additional required spaces pursuant to Sec.
-58-184(d). - (d) Dry cleaning and laundries, collection and distribution stations, including pressing machines operated as part of the business, shall not discharge steam or lint into the atmosphere. - (e) Residential institutional uses shall not to include chemical dependency units and penal, correctional, or mental institutions in a C-1 district. - (f) The sale of firearms shall be considered a conditional use, whether as a primary use or as an accessory to another use.
+58-184(d). - (d) Dry cleaning and laundries, collection and distribution stations, including pressing machines operated as part of the business, shall not discharge steam or lint into the atmosphere. - (e) Residential institutional uses shall not to include chemical dependency units and penal, correctional, or mental institutions in a C-1 district. - (f) The sale of firearms shall be considered a conditional use, whether as a primary use or as an accessory to another use. - (g) Subject to the provisions of section 58-301(a)(6), accessory buildings and structures other than fences and parking-related structures shall be considered principal buildings or structures subject to setback provisions of principal buildings in the applicable district.

-(Ord #4897, 12/11/19; Ord. # 4912, 6-22-2020)
+(Ord #4897, 12/11/19; Ord. # 4912, 6-22-2020; Ord. # 4967, 8-10-2022)